About

 A mention here should be given to the ‘Lazy leopard’, early fans still talk animatedly of this iconic camper van spluttering down the road heralding the start of yet another Shy-Venture.
 Covered in animal print, it would carry the necessary equipment and berth three ‘one of us would usually end up lost or too fucked to sleep or both’ Noz laughed ‘we would often wake to find a dishevelled Dogger shivering and hugging a wheel arch’.

-Lazy Leopard
+The Lazy Leopard

 A remarkable piece of synchronicity occurred at Bala though, Geraint ‘Jock’ Llewelyn, ostensibly there to report on the health fad of bardic yodelling, stumbled towards the anarchic sounds emanating from the neighbouring field, circumventing the protest pickets he stood agog for the next 56 minutes.